JG3233/self-protecting-data/README.md

 - More closely mirror actual implementation with each SPD object as a filesystem instead of a file
 - Send logs back to server/owner on exit
 - Improve error detection and maintain more secure hold of decrypted data
+- Patch the renaming vulnerability for decrypted files (and others like it)

 # Program Logs #
 The operation record and HMAC is stored in ./op_trace.txt